 Dean of Enrollment Claude Anderson P’11 joined NMH in 2008 after heading the admission and financial aid office at Moses Brown School in Providence, Rhode Island, for 13 years.
 Previously, he served as dean of students, associate director of admissions, and a coach at several boarding and day schools.
 He chairs the Admission Training Institute for the SSAT.
 He holds a bachelor’s degree from Millersville University, a master’s from Western New Mexico University, and a master’s in education from Temple University.

-Dean of Diversity, Equity, and Social Justice Martha Neubert has been teaching history in independent schools for 18 years.
+Dean of Equity and Social Justice Martha Neubert has been teaching history in independent schools for 18 years.
 She joined the NMH faculty in 2005 from the Waynflete School in Portland, Maine.
-In 2016, she became director of the Office of Multicultural Affairs, which promotes an inclusive campus culture through initiatives that align with the school's mission to empower students to “act with humanity and purpose.”
+In 2016, she became director of the Office of Multicultural Affairs, which promotes a compassionate, inclusive campus culture through initiatives that align with the school's mission to empower students to “act with humanity and purpose.”
 Besides teaching, Martha has served as a dorm parent, advisor, coach, and affinity-group advisor, and contributes to all school initiatives related to diversity and social justice.
 Martha holds a bachelor’s degree from Bates College and an M.A.T. from Smith College.

-Dean of Global, Experiential, and Community Engagement Angela Yang-Handy joined NMH in 2014 after serving as managing director of an after-school tutorial franchise in Manila, Philippines.
-She directs the Global Engagement Office and the Center for Learning Through Action, overseeing study-abroad programs, international-student support, the NMH farm, and programs in social entrepreneurship, service learning, sustainability education, student “workjobs,” and outdoor education.
+Dean of Global, Experiential, and Community Engagement Angela Yang-Handy P’23 joined NMH in 2014 after serving as managing director of an after-school tutorial franchise in Manila, Philippines.
+She directs the Global Engagement Office and the Center for Learning Through Action, overseeing study-abroad programs, international-student support, the NMH Farm, and programs in social entrepreneurship, service learning, sustainability education, student “workjobs,” and outdoor education.
 She has worked as a teacher and administrator at Clark University, Landmark College, Keene State College, and UMass-Amherst.
 Angela holds a doctorate in education policy and leadership from UMass-Amherst, bachelor’s and master’s degrees in international development and social change from Clark University, and a graduate certificate from UMass-Amherst in advanced feminist studies.

 Director of Communications Sharon Lindale P’17, ’20 served as associate director in NMH's communications department for seven years before being named director in 2018.
 She came to NMH in 2000, working first as a production assistant and later as production manager.
 Sharon earned a bachelor’s degree in journalism and photography from NYU and an MFA from the Massachusetts College of Art.